Austinbolinger/PRISM_Bolinger/README.md

 Here is the results I looked at to see if my results were the same as the given results.
 I then used this to see what happens at 50-100ns and 225ns.
 ![results](https://github.com/Austinbolinger/PRISM_Bolinger/blob/master/datapathwithlab4.JPG?raw=true "Results")

+From 50 to 100ns the results show that it: At 54ns the clock goes up, the 4 from data is asked to be anded with the b from accumulator but the accumulator load is zero until the next clock cycle at 65ns.
+There the load is 1 the accumulator is still b and the op sel asks the mux to rotate right the accumulator.
+The result is now d as displayed by the next accumulator value.
+The for the reset of the time between 50 and 100 ns, the clock cycles twice more but the accumulator load is still at zero.
+So the accumulator just reads what it was before.

+At 225 ns,

 The test results for the datapath looked like this.
 ![test bench](https://github.com/Austinbolinger/PRISM_Bolinger/blob/master/datapathtestbench.JPG?raw=true "Test Bench")